It’s been said that U.S. water and sewer bills rise faster than inflation. But, at the same time, most consumers remain unaware of their water usage.

 Simply replacing old equipment, fixtures and fittings can save a huge volume of water.

 Common Causes of High Water Bills

 I believe that half the problem is that we take access to water for granted.
 We look at our water bills and often wonder why they are so high.
-But we don’t understand, or even try to understand, the issues of water usage behind the high water bills.
+But we don’t understand, or even try to understand, the water usage issues behind the high water bills.

 As consumers, we can’t fix the infrastructure or control spiraling utility rates.
 But there are other ways that we can take action.
-I think you’ll be surprised at some of the easy fixes that will help to bring your water bills down.
+You’ll be surprised at some of the easy fixes that will help bring your water bills down.